jwegan/safe_access_py/README.md

 Limitations:

-1) Dictionary keys & list indices must be literals in the strings passed into safe access.
-   If you want to use a variable for a key/index, use string formatting to insert the value of the variable. ex: "mydict['%s']" % key

-2) Does not support function calls at this time
+1) Does not support function calls at this time

 ```python